jackfranklin/javascriptplayground.com/_posts/2014-04-22-real-life-es6-arrow-fn.md

 ---
 layout: post
-title: Real life usages of ES6
+title: Real Life ES6 - Arrow Functions
 ---

 Some of the features soon to be at our fingertips with the growing support for ECMAScript 6 are absolutely fantastic, but often examples shown online are contrived.
-In this blog post we'll pick out a few ES6 features and show you some real code that's improved with new features of the language.
+In this series of blog posts, we'll pick out a few ES6 features and show you some real code that's improved with new features of the language.

 ## Support